jhuckaby/pixl-server-storage/README.md

 The `S3` object is passed directly to the S3 class constructor, so check the [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property) to see what other properties are supported.
 There are a few special `S3` properties used by pixl-server-storage, which are described below.

-If you plan on using Amazon AWS in other parts of you application, you can actually move the `AWS` config object into your outer server configuration.
+If you plan on using Amazon AWS in other parts of your application, you can actually move the `AWS` config object into your outer server configuration.
 The storage module will look for it there.

 ### S3 File Extensions